ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 * Click on the `Action` button and click `Attach to VPC`.

-* Select the `first-vpc` you created and clcik on the `Attach internet gateway` button.
+* Select the `first-vpc` you created and click on the `Attach internet gateway` button.

 ## What is a Routing Table?